 1. It doesn’t compromise the privacy of your employees

-Getting your employees to give you their fingerprints may raise privacy concerns but, depending on the time and attendance system you choose, these concerns should not be off-putting.
-For example, Mitrefinch’s biometric time and attendance solution doesn’t actually store the fingerprints themselves.
+Getting your employees to give you their fingerprints may raise privacy concerns but, depending on the system you choose, these concerns should not be off-putting.
+For example, Mitrefinch’s biometric T&A doesn’t actually store the fingerprints themselves.

 For one, storing actual fingerprints would take up an incredible amount of storage space and two, it would cause a potential security and privacy risk if that data was stolen.

 Our technology uses an algorithm to find key data points within a fingerprint (such as where ridges meet) and creates a map of these data points – a fingerprint template.
 It’s this template which is stored and used to match against a person’s fingerprint when they use the sensor.
 It’s not the same as the fingerprint technology that’s used by the police or the correctional services.
 As only the key data points are stored, the fingerprint templates can’t be reconstructed back to the original fingerprint, and so the privacy and security of your employees is preserved in the highly-unlikely event the data is stolen.